souravpd/Bytes/README.md

 ### What are the Petroleum Scams ?

 ##### Deviation (Specially for bikes):- (Involvement of two employees of gas station) :-
-When your turn comes you go and park your vehicle firmly and say XXX rs then you open the tank lock of your bike/scooty at same movement the person standing close to you to collect money(second person) will say something to you just to deviate like .. what a nice shirt... bike nayi hai kya... bag jabardast lag raha hai..Sir we have a lottery ticket… anything like that and usually you respond either in a single word (Hmm) or with a short discussion.
-But the moment you respond then fist person will start filling petrol and you will not able to see ZERO on it.
+When your turn comes you go and park your vehicle firmly and say XXX rs then you open the tank lock of your bike/scooty at same movement the person standing close to you to collect money(second person) will say something to you just to deviate You But the moment you respond then fist person will start filling petrol and you will not able to see ZERO on it.
 Scam is done.
 Meter/machine will show 5L but you never know how much is actually in you tank.
 Place : Almost every petrol pump in Pune.

 ##### Taking advantage of your comfort level (Only for four wheelers) :-